Generative Flows with Invertible Attentions: More Results for MNIST, CIFAR10, CelebA and Cityscapes

-Fig.\ref{fig:mnist_sample}, Fig.\ref{fig:cifar10_samp} and Fig.\ref{fig:celeba_sample} show more visual results of the proposed AttnFlows and the competing methods on MNIST, CIFAR10 and CelebA respectively.
+Fig.(\ref{fig:mnist_sample}), Fig.(\ref{fig:cifar10_samp}), Fig.(\ref{fig:celeba_sample}) and Fig.(\ref{fig:cityscapes}) show more visual results of the proposed AttnFlows and the competing methods on MNIST, CIFAR10, CelebA and Cityscapes respectively.
 From the results, we can observe that the generated samples of our proposed AttnFlows are highly competitive, and some are more visually pleasing compared to the competing methods.